matthagan15/thesis/composite.typ

     caption: [Semi-log plots of the spectral norm of the Jellium Hamiltonian.
 The plots not only show the large increase in the number of terms as we increase te sites but also demonstrate the increasingly concentrated norm in the strongest few terms.
 The red horizontal line indicates one of the values of $h_"chop"$ used in later simulations.], ) <fig_composite_jelly_norms>

 In @fig_composite_jelly_sims below we show how the cost of simulating Jellium for various number of sites scales with the normalized simulation time $norm(H) t$.
 These models are the highest gate cost improvements we observed numerically.
+For the case of a 6-site Jellium model the Trotter and QDrift cost at $t_"cross"$ is roughly 100 operator exponentials while the Composite channel uses only 7.
 We find that having more terms in the Hamiltonian allows for greater flexibility in developing partitionings, allowing for more cost savings, but also makes the problem of choosing a partitioning more challenging.
 We can see this occur with our GBRT chosen `chop` partitioning in @fig_composite_jelly_sims (c) where the cost of the Composite channel is non-monotonic with respect to $norm(H) t$.

 #figure(
     grid(